What Bills Can You Pay with a Credit Card?

 If you can pay off your credit card balance in full by the due date

-The best credit cards to use when paying bills are ones on which you don’t carry a balance and also pay the balance in full by the due date.
+The best credit cards to use when paying bills are those on which you don’t carry a balance and also pay the balance in full by the due date.
 Then you can take advantage of rewards and other perks without the drawbacks of paying interest.

 Before paying a bill with a credit card, make sure that you can afford to pay everything you owe by the due date.
 If you can’t even pay the minimum payment, you’ll be charged late fees in addition to the interest on the balance.